No booking fees on the app

 Clapham Junction to London Waterloo train timetable

-From Clapham Junction to London Waterloo, take the fastest train in 8m, typically 10m.
-Daily, 383 trains depart from Clapham Junction, with the first at 00:01 and the last at 23:54.
-During Off-Peak times starting at 09:30 on weekdays, enjoy a quieter space with fewer people.
-Check real-time updates for train times, delays, and cancellations.
-We save you time, effort, and money.
+Journey from Clapham Junction to London Waterloo on the fastest train in 8m, usually 10m.
+Every day, 506 trains leave from Clapham Junction, starting at 00:02 and ending at 23:54.
+During Off-Peak Times from 09:30 on weekdays, enjoy a quieter and less crowded journey.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with us.

 DepartsArrivesOperator